ros2/rmw_connextdds/README.md

-Depending on QoS configuration (specifically when DurabilityQosPolicy is set to a `kind` equal or greater to `TRANSIENT_LOCAL`), a DataWriter may distribute the samples available in its cache to "late joiner" DataReaders (i.e. DataReaders that were matched after the samples were added to the cache).
+Depending on QoS configuration (specifically when DurabilityQosPolicy is set to a `kind` equal or greater to `TRANSIENT_LOCAL`), a DataWriter may distribute the samples available in its cache to "late joiner" DataReaders (i.e. DataReaders that are matched after the samples were added to the cache).

 `rmw_connextdds` and `rmw_connextddsmicro` will create a DataWriter to support several ROS entities: